commfish/seak_seo_dsr/README.md

     9. ***Outstanding issues with the SS-SPMs***: *for CIE reviewers*

         1. *Model underestimates r:* Assuming that the simulations are set up correctly, the simulations indicate that the model is underestimating the r parameter in the production model and hence underestimating overall productivity of the stock.
-My hunch is that this may be due to misspecification in the r hyper-prior, or issues with constraints on process error.
-My thoughts are to try a simpler model with a single r parameter shared by the four management areas and to explore loosing bounds on the process error. *I am very eager to work with CIE reviewers on this issue!*
+My hunch is that this may be due to misspecification in the r hyper-prior, or issues with constraints on process error. ***I am very eager to work with CIE reviewers on this issue!*** My thoughts going forward are:

+            2. Try a single r parameter shared by the four management areas.
+But the stage 2 model is a simple, unstratifed production model and it appears to underestimate r as well?
+            3. Loosening bounds on the process error.
+Generally, the looser the process error bounds, the higher the estimate of r.
+Left unbounded the model will try to "connect the dots" of the biomass point estimates, so there is a balance to this approach and process error *should* be small for such a long-lived species.
+            4. Apply the process error to only the biological portion of the model and exclude the catch part of the equation.
+The model is currently set up according to Ono et al. (2012) with process error applied to the entire equation (biological production minus catch).
+But I also model a lot of error into the catch portion of the model because of uncertainty coming from the bycatch estimates in the haibut fishery.
+Given how much uncertainty is applied to the catch part of the equation, perhaps this is conflating the model's ability to estimate r?

-        2. *Long run times:* One Stage of the model can take over 12 hours to converge.
+        3. *Long run times:* One Stage of the model can take over 12 hours to converge.
 I will try reformulating the model such that $B_t$ = $\phi_t$ * *K*.
 Supposedly the algorythm has an easier time finding $\phi$ than it does *B*.
 Switching from JAGS to STAN may also allow faster processing as well.

-        3. *3 stage approach:* I know this part seems like it could be controversial and raises eyebrows.
+        4. *3 stage approach:* I know this part seems like it could be controversial and raises eyebrows.
 My thoughts are that stage 1 and 2 are done to produce some vaguelly informative priors so it's OK.
+At the very least, I think labelling this as a 3-stage approach is misleading and there should just be a section on how the *K* and $\phi_{80}$ priors are developed.
 That being said, I am very eager to work with the CIE reviewers on this.

-        4. *IPHC data:* I have met with IPHC staff to discuss how I am using the survey data in this assessment and they were, by and large, very supportive of what is presented above.
+        5. *IPHC data:* I have met with IPHC staff to discuss how I am using the survey data in this assessment and they were, by and large, very supportive of what is presented above.
 They had several recomendations for fine tuning the approach:

             1. Filtering out "ineffective" stations.
 I wasn't aware of this before, but this is a very simple task.